Hearing Loss: A Common Problem for Older Adults

 Age-Related Hearing Loss (Presbycusis)

-One type of hearing loss, called presbycusis, or age-related hearing loss, comes on gradually as a person ages.
+Presbycusis, or age-related hearing loss, comes on gradually as a person gets older.
 It seems to run in families and may occur because of changes in the inner ear and auditory nerve.
-Having presbycusis may make it hard for a person to tolerate loud sounds or to hear what others are saying.
+Presbycusis may make it hard for a person to tolerate loud sounds or to hear what others are saying.

-Age-related hearing loss most often occurs in both ears, affecting them equally.
-Because the loss is gradual, someone with presbycusis may not realize that he or she has lost some of his or her ability to hear.
+Age-related hearing loss usually occurs in both ears, affecting them equally.
+The loss is gradual, so someone with presbycusis may not realize that he or she has lost some of his or her ability to hear.

 Ringing in the Ears (Tinnitus)

-Tinnitus, also common in older people, is typically described as ringing in the ears, but it also can sound like roaring, clicking, hissing, or buzzing.
+Tinnitus is also common in older people.
+It is typically described as ringing in the ears, but it also can sound like roaring, clicking, hissing, or buzzing.
 It can come and go.
 It might be heard in one or both ears, and it may be loud or soft.
-Tinnitus can accompany any type of hearing loss and can be a sign of other health problems, such as high blood pressure or allergies, or a side effect of medications.
+Tinnitus is sometimes the first sign of hearing loss in older adults.
+Tinnitus can accompany any type of hearing loss and can be a sign of other health problems, such as high blood pressure, allergies, or as a side effect of medications.